genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `sessionTimeoutMins` specifies a time out for the session.
 Sessions are timed out (logged out) after the value defined here.
 The front end of your application can monitor web movement, page changes, etc. and perform an [automatic refresh](../../../server/integration/rest-endpoints/advanced/#event_login_refresh) - in which case, the user is not aware of the logout and the start of the new session.
 Default: 30 minutes.
 * `expiryCheckMins` specifies the time interval (in minutes) used to check for idle sessions in the system.
 Default: 5 minutes.
 * `maxSimultaneousUserLogins` specifies the maximum number of concurrent active sessions a user can maintain.
 Once this limit has been reached, the user cannot activate additional sessions until one or more of the active sessions has been logged out.
-So, a value of 1 means that only one session can be logged in at any time; a value of two allows two to be logged in concurrently, and so on.
+So, a value of 1 means that only one session can be logged in at any time; a value of two allows two sessions to be logged in concurrently, and so on.
 If the value is zero, is not defined, or is not a positive integer, then any number of sessions is permitted.
 Default: 0.

 ```kotlin
 security {